Skip to content

 Terminal window

-builder run "summarize the unstaged changes in this repo"
+builder run --agent fast "summarize the unstaged changes in this repo"

 Continue an existing headless session: